sparcians/map/README.md

 ## Building MAP

-Building MAP can be done in two ways:
+Building MAP is done in two parts

-1. Here at the top level of the repository, which builds everything
+1. Sparta, the modeling framework: build sparta only in the sparta folder
-   * Argos, the transaction viewer in Helios
+2. Argos, the transaction viewer in Helios in the helios folder.
+Note that to build and use helios, you will need sparta built and installed somwehere on your system.
-   * Sparta, the modeling framework
-1. Down in Sparta, which only builds Sparta

 The MAP repository has numerous dependencies, which are listed in a [conda recipe](https://github.com/sparcians/map/blob/master/conda.recipe/meta.yaml),